Picovoice/rhino/README.md

     RHINO_MODEL_BASE64
   );

-  // Start up the web voice processor.
-It will request microphone permission
+  // Initialize the web voice processor.
   // It downsamples the audio to voice recognition standard format (16-bit 16kHz linear PCM, single-channel)
-  // The incoming microphone audio frames will then be forwarded to the Rhino Worker
+  // The incoming microphone audio frames will then be forwarded to the Rhino Worker. webVp = await WebVoiceProcessor.WebVoiceProcessor.instance();
+  webVp.subscribe(rhino.worker);
+}

+// Start a voice interaction:
+// WebVoiceProcessor will request microphone permission.
 // n.b.
 This promise will reject if the user refuses permission!
-Make sure you handle that possibility. const webVp = await WebVoiceProcessor.init({
+Make sure you handle that possibility. function pushToTalk() {
-    engines: [rhino.worker],
-    start: true,
-  });
-}

-// Start a voice interaction:
-function pushToTalk() {
   webVp.start()
 }